tedngai/itlworkshops/_posts/2019-03-07-GIS_Workshop_Terrain_Modeling.md

 Back in the Warp parameter window, click on the **....** button under **Reprojected**, give it a file name and choose **TIF files (\*.tif)** as file type.
 Click **Save** and then **Run**, you should have a new layer in your QGIS' main window shortly.

 Once the new layer is ready, you might notice that it looks exactly the same as your previous layer.
 This is due to a feature in QGIS that automatically matches all the **CRS**.
-Since the ESPG:4269 is the first layer we opened, QGIS automatically set the project to use that as default, forcing all subsequent non-matching CRS to use ESPG:4269.
+Since the ESPG:26918 is the first layer we opened, QGIS automatically set the project to use that as default, forcing all subsequent non-matching CRS to use ESPG:26918.
 All we need to do now is to change the **Project CRS** to the one used by the new layer.
 To do that, we **Right-Click** on the new layer, select **Set CRS > Set Project CRS from Layer**.
 Your DEM should look something like this.

 ![qgis](../../../assets/images/GIS/pic_GIS_qgis_setcrsfromlayer.JPG){:height="50%" width="50%"}
 ![qgis](../../../assets/images/GIS/pic_GIS_qgis_reprojected.JPG){:height="100%" width="100%"}

 Before we move on, there is something you should double check.
-When we reprojected the DEM to Google Maps Global Mercator system, your map units should change to meters and pixel size should reflect the DEM resolution you used, which in our case is 1/9 arc-second which is around 3.68 meters.
+When we reprojected the DEM to **Google Maps Global Mercator** system, your map units should change to meters and pixel size should reflect the DEM resolution you used, which in our case is 1-meter.
 So double-click on the layer to check the **Information** tab of the **Layer Properties**.

 ![qgis](../../../assets/images/GIS/pic_GIS_qgis_reprounit.JPG){:height="50%" width="50%"}